wp-plugins/getty-images/readme.txt

 2. Select Getty Images above the composition area, or access Getty Images from the Media tab.

-3. Start searching for images to add to your post.
+3. For users who wish to embed images in their blog: Select Access Embeddable Images.
+Start searching for images that fit your needs.
+Select Embed into Post.
+Publish!

+4. For customers: Select the Getty Images Customer option.
 Login your Getty Images account to download images for preview or publication, and to access your content and active agreements.

-4. Not a Getty Images customer?
-[Contact us](http://www.gettyimages.com/Corporate/ContactUs.aspx) for details.
+Start searching, downloading and using!

 == Installation ==